esin87/covid19-data/README.md

 - [Kyle Redelinghuys](https://twitter.com/ksredelinghuys), who created the [covid19api](https://covid19api.com/)
 - Jennifer Meade, whose lessons and tutorials on React have been invaluable
 - Tom Pawlak's [blog post](https://blog.abelotech.com/posts/number-currency-formatting-javascript/), which helped me quickly parse commas into long numbers
+- All my instructors, colleagues and classmates at GeneralAssembly, where I learned to code

 ## Contribution Guidelines